 Religion in quarantine: COVID-19, sanctuary, and the future of American religion

-The following blog post by is an edited excerpt from an essay by Department of History's Felipe Hinojosa that will appear in the Network’s second eBook Project entitled "Religion in Quarantine: The Future of Religion in a Post-Pandemic World."
+An edited excerpt from an essay by Department of History's Felipe Hinojosa, which will appear in the Network’s second eBook Project entitled "Religion in Quarantine: The Future of Religion in a Post-Pandemic World."

 The eBook is available for FREE download at: https://oaktrust.library.tamu.edu/handle/1969.1/188004